-You may see all the big-time lifters at your gym wearing a lifting belt.
+You may see all the big-time lifters at your gym wearing a weightlifting belt.
 You may even be using…

 A friend from high school asked this question recently.

 I sent her a short response, and I promised to go more in-depth here.

 In order to fully answer this question one must understand these two concepts:

 – When you should begin wearing a weightlifting belt in your strength training journey